joy1502/Learn-With-Us/README.md

 2. **Teacher Module** for content creation.
 3. **Student Module** for resource and project management.

-Sample code snippets for database connectivity and JSP files are provided in the repository.

 ## Future Enhancements
 - Real-time chat and discussion forums.